Learning to Simulate Tree-Branch Dynamics for Manipulation: Experimental Setup

 \subsection{Evaluation Metrics}

-To assess the reliability of the estimation, first we compare the inferred parameter distribution with the pre-specified, parameter values from the ground truth, using the sim-to-sim setup.
-In both sim-to-sim and real-to-sim experiments, we compare the unseen ground truth deformation trajectory to the predicted samples drawn from the estimated trajectory distribution $p(\tau_{sim} | \theta^{*})$ corresponding to the converged particle set $\theta^{*}$.
-Additionally, in the latter case, we compute the 95\% confidence interval over the estimated trajectories and assess the fraction of true trajectory points that fall within the interval.
+To assess the estimation reliability, first we compare the inferred parameter distribution with the pre-specified, parameter values from the ground truth, using the sim-to-sim setup.
+In both sim-to-sim and real-to-sim experiments, we compare the unseen ground truth (GT) deformation trajectory to the predicted samples drawn from the estimated trajectory distribution $p(\tau_{sim} | \theta^{*})$ corresponding to the converged particle set $\theta^{*}$.
+Additionally, in the latter case, we compute the 95\% confidence interval (CI) over the estimated trajectories and assess the fraction of true trajectory points that fall outside the interval.
 The distribution itself is constructed from the samples of trajectories corresponding to $\theta^{*}$, leveraging Kernel Density Estimation with Gaussian kernels and Scott's rule of thumb for bandwidth selection.
-In the validation experiments for the sim-to-sim setup, we use half the measured ground truth trajectories to infer the spring parameters and the other half to evaluate the quality of inference.
-In the hardware experiment, we use k-fold cross validation due to the smaller sample size.
+In the sim-to-sim experiments, we use a hold-out dataset for evaluation, while in real-to-sim, we use k-fold cross validation due to the smaller sample size.
 In either case, the evaluation trajectories are unseen during the parameter inference workflow.
+Samples of GT force-deformation measurements, along with all experiment details, such as the dataset volume and the hyper-parameters used are available in the supplementary material.